MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/database-refresh.md

 # required metadata

 title: Request a sandbox database refresh
 description: This topic explains how to request a refresh of the database for Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, in a sandbox user acceptance testing (UAT) environment.
-A database refresh lets you copy the database of your production environment (and the Financial Reporting database) into the target sandbox UAT environment.
 author: Robadawy
 manager: AnnBe
 ms.date: 10/31/2017